|above- Alpha Omicron Pi photo by Dan Dry, U of C Development and Alumni Relations

-The Rules have been compiled by consensus of the Sing Coordinating Council, and the
+The Rules were compiled by consensus of the Sing Coordinating Council, and the

+fraternity

-fraternity and sorority representatives.
-Recent changes include openness to alumni participation and 1992 as threshold
+and sorority representatives.
+Recent changes include openness to alumni participation and 1993 as threshold year for defining

 |Above left, Psi Upsilon singing to Judges under umbrellas, photo by Dan Dry